hwangy/DistributedWireProtocols/README.md

 1. Run `git clone https://github.com/hwangy/DistributedWireProtocols.git`
 2. `cd` into the directory `DistributedWireProtocols`
 3. Run `./gradlew build`
+   * If you are on a Windows system, use `gradlew.bat build` instead, and similarly for the below commands.
 4. On the server `./gradlew runServerGRPC --console=plain`
 5. On the client:
    * Check the IP address of the server